fbeek/pimatic-dwd/README.md

 The resolution of the data is NOT on city level but rather on district/county level, because you have to pay the DWD for a finer resolution.

-Here you you can find some additional data about the data source: [http://www.dwd.de/DE/wetter/warnungen_aktuell/objekt_einbindung/objekteinbindung.html?nn=508722#doc582840bodyText9](http://www.dwd.de/DE/wetter/warnungen_aktuell/objekt_einbindung/objekteinbindung.html?nn=508722#doc582840bodyText9)
+Here you you can find some additional data about the data source: ["Data object description"](http://www.dwd.de/DE/wetter/warnungen_aktuell/objekt_einbindung/objekteinbindung.html?nn=508722#doc582840bodyText9)

 The Data form the DWD where updated on there servers every 10 minutes.